Independence Day

 Ingredient Substitutions

-• Gluten-free buns can be used for burgers and hot dogs.
+• Use gluten-free buns or lettuce wraps for burgers and hot dogs.

-• Use vegan mayo or avocado as a substitute for traditional mayonnaise in potato salad.
+• Use vegan mayo or mashed avocado in place of mayonnaise in salads.

 Songs and Music